jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/index.rst

 Node Tree
 ==========

 The node tree is located in the left pain of the IDE.

-Important points:

-* node independence/isolation
-  the code in a node cannot interfere with the code in another node unless you do so intentionally, or utilize window

-* rendering order of nodes (breadth first) html first js second css applied by browser

-* parent/child properties
+Each node is rendered by itself in an anonymous function so that its code is issolated from other nodes.
+For internode communication you may choose to use "window" which is a shared namespace.

+.. important:: Refnodes are rendered in an iframe and so do not share the window namespace

+The HTML of all the nodes is rendered breadth first from the root, then the JS is rendered the same way, breadth first as well.
+CSS is applied by the browser.

 .. toctree::
     :maxdepth: 1